-The Trek to Find the Best Hiking Boots of 2017
+The Best Men's Hiking Boots of 2017

 With so many hiking boots, it's tough to pick the right pair.
 To help, we researched over 50 top models and selected the 12 best to test side-by-side for 160+ hours.
 For three months and hundreds of miles, we pushed these boots to their limits to find out which ones are truly stable in rough terrain, provide the most traction, remain comfortable from dawn til dusk, and more.
 Covering two continents, we hiked deserts, canyons, forests, and volcanoes on well-traveled paths and way, way off trail.
 We got to know these boots very well and pass our comprehensive findings on to you.
 Whatever you demand from your boots, we identify the perfect pair for your needs.

 |Displaying 1 - 5 of 12||<< Previous | View All | Next >>|

 Updated March 2017

 Ready to hit the trails this Spring, we updated this review with the top models available on the market.
 While our Editors' Choice proved our favorite overall, we awarded several other boots for their dominance in specific applications.
 We also added charts and tables to display the comparative differences between each contender in the scoring metrics.
 Throughout our tests, we discovered that a high price tag is not necessarily a precursor to excellent performance.